adrienbarbusse/App/Development/assertions.md

 + Each screen can be shown or not to the current user depending on the module profile.

 + QA screens can have from 1 to 4 interactions buttons.

-+ In QA screens interaction button advance to another screen, this screen could be unique or two or more buttons can advance to the same screen.

-+ Number, date and slideshow screens always advance to a unique screen without depending on the type of response.

 + Slideshow screens can contain 2 to 4 slides.